 By the time of the anniversary of the event that had shrouded the sun—the name of which still being endlessly debated on social media—the toll on Earth had been large.
 Over two million human beings had died by suicide or starvation, and many were still in grave danger.
 The only honey bees left were those being tenuously maintained by beekeepers.
 Several species of endangered birds and animals that had been on the brink of extinction for nearly a decade finally passed wholly into full extinction, and dozens more were added to the official endangered lists.
 Massive die-offs of trees had started in forests across the world from the Amazon to Siberia, and the loss of crops was massive.

 But there was positive news, too.
 Many of the effects of global warming, which had been the world’s hard problem before the solar cloud, had been reversed.
 There had been a complete cessation of ice loss in the arctic and a slow reversal of the rise in ocean levels.
-The dying corals and other life in the reefs in overheating ocean waters had benefited from cooler temperatures, although in some areas this created new problems toward the other extreme.
+The dying corals and other life in the reefs in overheating ocean waters had benefited from cooler temperatures, although in some areas new problems had emerged toward the other extreme.
 New techniques in farming and animal husbandry had been developed that would increase yields with less environmental impact, although there was still much to learn in this area.
 And the initial surge in crime slowed as people around the world began to focus more on surviving together.